 Since individual instance labels may be unknown (Wang et al., 2018), we instead build on the recent findings of Wu and He (2019) and Soares et al. (2019) in using positional markings and latent relation direction (Figure 1), as a signal to mitigate noise in bag-level multiple instance learning (MIL) for distantly supervised biomedical RE.
-Our approach greatly simplifies previous work by Dai et al. (2019) without the need for additional tasks.
-Our contributions follow:
+Our approach greatly simplifies previous work by Dai et al. (2019) with following contributions: